MouadBouaddi/Distance-sensor-arduino/README.md

 # Distance Sensor Arduino:
-This project was for fun and it may contains some bugs or problems in the code because it was only for fun!
+This project was for fun and it may contains some bugs or problems in the code.

 this is an arduino project, that means you need to have those following equipements: